Cry it out method (aka extinction method): Is it right for your baby?

 Making sure your baby’s needs are met before any form of sleep training will help bring peace of mind.
 This includes making sure your baby:

-has a , with lots of cuddles
+Has a calming and consistent bedtime routine, with lots of cuddles []

-is in a safe sleep space
+Is in a safe sleep space

-isn’t hungry
+Isn’t hungry

-has a dry diaper
+Has a dry diaper

-is in comfortable clothing
+Is in comfortable clothing

 Since overtiredness can increase tears, we also recommend following an age-appropriate schedule.